AnneJ17/android-cheat-sheet/README.md

   - onDestroy() - called to do final cleanup of the fragment's state
   - onDetach() - when fragment loose the context of the activity

-* **Passing data between fragments**
+* **Passing data between fragments** [*](https://heartbeat.fritz.ai/passing-data-between-fragments-on-android-using-viewmodel-d47fa6773f9c)

+	One can implement interfaces or use view model to share data between the fragments.
+It's not adviced to communicate directly with other fragments as this makes the classes tightly coupled.
+Using `ViewModel` and `LiveData` to pass data between fragments has a number of advantages, such as separation of controllers from data handling and avoiding repeated data fetching due to configuration changes like screen rotation.
+This is because `ViewModel` is tied to the activity lifecycle.

 * **Ways to add fragment**
-  1. Manually - <fragment id="" name="fully qualified name of the class"/>; name and id attributes are mandatory if using <fragment> tag
+  1. Manually - `<fragment id="" name="fully qualified name of the class"/>` Name and id attributes are mandatory if using `<fragment>` tag
-  2. Dynamically add fragment - In the activity and use fragment manager
+  2. Dynamically - Add fragment in the activity and use fragment manager

 * **Linear layout vs relative layout vs constraint layout**